kymmax/flashCSS/README.md

 - ### `observe: Boolean` ###
 	If html class has changed which class will be update.
-	(* It will affect the performance and it is recommended to set false on official site)

 - ### `observeDOM: Boolean` ###
 	If DOM element has added which class will be update.